ghxstling/web-launch/README.md

 7. Navigate to http://localhost:3000/ to view the application in your browser.

+8. Create an account as a student or teacher using classroom code <code>A1B2C3</code>

-8. (Optional) Log in with the following credentials:
+9. (Optional) Alternatively, log in with the following credentials:

 ```sh
 # Teacher